-- A. Best Management Practices for Erosion Control on Timber Harvesting Operations in New Hampshire prepared by the New Hampshire Department of Resources and Economic Development; - B. Manual of Best Management Practices for Agriculture in New Hampshire as prepared by the Agricultural Best Management Practices Task Force and the USDA Natural Resources Conservation Service for the New Hampshire Department of Agriculture; - C. Stormwater Management and Erosion and Sediment Control Handbook for Urban and Developing Areas in New Hampshire prepared by the New Hampshire Department of Environmental Services in conjunction with the Rockingham County Conservation District; and - D. Manual of Best Management Practices to Control Nonpoint Source Pollution: A Guide for Citizens and Town Officials prepared by the New Hampshire Department of Environmental Services.
-(3-11-14)
+A. Best Management Practices for Erosion Control on Timber Harvesting Operations in New Hampshire prepared by the New Hampshire Department of Resources and Economic Development;

+- B. Manual of Best Management Practices for Agriculture in New Hampshire as prepared by the Agricultural Best Management Practices Task Force and the USDA Natural Resources Conservation Service for the New Hampshire Department of Agriculture; - C. New Hampshire Stormwater Manual, NH Department of Environmental Services, Volumes 1 3 (3-8-22); - D. Manual of Best Management Practices to Control Nonpoint Source Pollution: A Guide for Citizens and Town Officials prepared by the New Hampshire Department of Environmental Services (3-11-14); and, - E. Best Management Wetlands Practices (BMWPs) for Agriculture prepared by the NH Department of Agriculture, Markets and Food.
+(3-8-22)